 Wherever you go in Bali, you will see shops selling Sarongs that come in traditional prints like Batik & Ikkat for women and Black & White checks with the border for men.

 Most tourists end up using them as beach sarongs or Lungis.
-It is roughly 2 meters of un-stiched cloth and you can do whatever you want to do with.
+It is roughly 2 meters of un-stiched cloth and you can do whatever you want to do with it.
 I think it is a perfect gift for women back home – they can feel a bit of Bali when they wear this cloth.

 Music from Bali